 First, let’s dig into the carbon-neutral aspect of Sendle’s service offering.
-For planet-conscious shippers, consideration is always given for the effect their shipments have on the planet–think fossil fuel usage, air vs. ground, etc.
+For planet-conscious shippers, consideration is always given to the effect their shipments have on the planet–think fossil fuel usage, air vs. ground, etc.

-More specifically, Sendle calculates the highest potential carbon emissions that could be generated by sending a package from point A to point B. A portion of the fee Sendle users pay goes to paying for these offsets.
+Specifically, Sendle calculates the highest potential carbon emissions that could be generated by sending a package from point A to point B. A portion of the fee Sendle users pay goes to paying for these offsets.
 For every shipment Sendle processes, they offset the emissions generated through their partnership with South Pole Group and its projects.

-Thinking about this from the “if I had my own storefront” perspective, I can see the value in advertising carbon-neutral shipping to customers.
+Thinking about this from the “if I had my own storefront” perspective, I could see the value in advertising carbon-neutral shipping to customers.
 While I don’t see it being a life-altering event, the modest sales influx may be enough to motivate e-commerce business owners to give Sendle a shot purely on this principle alone, even if the pricing is the most competitive (more on that later).

-Standard is for those who ship typically less than 20 packages per month.
+Standard is for those who typically ship less than 20 packages per month.
 Pricing starts at $4.39 for

-Pro tier shipment all but closes the gap at a starting price of $3.87, but with a substantial 200 shipments/month minimum.
+Pro tier shipment closes the gap at a starting price of $3.87, but with a substantial 200 shipments/month minimum.
 For sellers at this volume, these prices are massively competitive.
 Anyone would be hard-pressed to find a cross-country Priority Mail shipping price for 5 LBS at $7.27.

 Comparing Sendle to Pirate Ship